gpuweb/WSL/Spec/source/index.rst

 Shaders exist as a Unicode string, and therefore support all the code points Unicode supports.

-WHLSL does not include any digraphs or trigraphs.
-WHLSL is case-sensitive.
+WSL does not include any digraphs or trigraphs.
+WSL is case-sensitive.
 It does not include any escape sequences.

 ..
-Note:: WHLSL does not include a string type, so escape characters are not present in the language.
+Note:: WSL does not include a string type, so escape characters are not present in the language.

-WHLSL does not include a preprocessor step.
+WSL does not include a preprocessor step.

 ..
 Note:: Because there is no processor step, tokens such as '#if' are generally considered parse errors.

-Before parsing, the text of a WHLSL program is first turned into a list of tokens, removing comments and whitespace along the way.
+Before parsing, the text of a WSL program is first turned into a list of tokens, removing comments and whitespace along the way.
 Tokens are built greedily, in other words each token is as long as possible.
 If the program cannot be transformed into a list of tokens by following these rules, the program is invalid and must be rejected.